 Arriving in Limon, Costa Rica

-As we had found earlier on this 26 day cruise in Guatemala, we were again docked at the commercial port in Limon on the less developed coast of Costa Rica.
+As we had found earlier on this 26 day cruise in Guatemala, our Oceania Cruises ship was docked at the commercial port in Limon on the less developed coast of Costa Rica.
 Costa Rica had for a long time been on our list for places to visit but we had debated a visit to the rain forests to see the exotic species to be found or to head to the coast for a scuba diving trip.
 But who could pass up on the Costa Rica eco diversity and the infamous Red Eyed Tree Frog?

 We were hoping this visit to the rainforest would give us a little bit more information to help us to decide where we might want to come back.
 Puerto Limon was a small, relatively undeveloped town.
 The vast majority of Costa Rican’s live in the central part of the country where it was a bit cooler than on either the Caribbean or Pacific coasts.

 The story was told that Christopher Columbus first came to Costa Rica in 1502.
 He landed at the small island just off the port of Limon and the locals came to greet him in their best finery and gold.
 This resulted in his naming the country “Rich Coast” or “Costa Rica”.
 As we toured the Caribbean over our 26 day trip, we would find most countries claiming some kind of visit from Columbus.

 We boarded our bus and it was a quick trip through the actual town of Limon.
 We saw houses built up on stilts.
 Even water that looked like small creeks rose dramatically in the rainy season.
 Cemeteries on both sides of the road were a dominant feature.
 One was for locals and the other was for the large population of Chinese that came to Costa Rica to finish the railroad.
 There was also a large population of Jamaicans that worked on the railroad.